-If you’re like me, you just can’t get rid of all the cards that come in for Birthdays, Christmases, Valentine’s Day, what have you.
-So, dont.
-Instead cut them up and make a puzzle with cards!
+Let’s make our own custom DIY puzzles with leftover greeting cards!
+If you’re like me, you just can’t get rid of all the cards that come in for Birthdays, Christmases, Valentine’s Day and beyond.
+So, don’t throw out the cards.
+Cut up those cherished cards and make homemade puzzles with cards!

 Puzzles are super easy to make.
 Do you still have any valentines or old Christmas cards left at your house?
 We have a bunch leftover from our holiday season.